Ed Davis (Royal Marines officer): Military career

 Davis was commissioned into the Royal Marines in 1981 and joined 40 Commando with whom he undertook a six-month tour in the Falkland Islands and then a six-month tour in Cyprus.
 In 1996, he attended the Army Command and Staff Course at Staff College, Camberley.
 In the same year, he became Chief of Staff at the Headquarters of the Combat Service Support Group (UK) in which role he took part in the Bosnian War.
 From 2002 to 2004, he was commanding officer of the Special Boat Service (SBS).

 He was appointed Chief of Staff to the Commander of the UK's Amphibious Forces in 2007 and was deployed to Afghanistan as Chief of Joint Effects for ISAF.
 He was appointed Commander of 3 Commando Brigade in January 2010 and again deployed to Afghanistan – this time as the Commander of Task Force Helmand.
 He became Commandant General Royal Marines in December 2011.

 Davis was promoted major general on 10 January 2012, with seniority from 28 November 2011.
 He was promoted to lieutenant general on 1 July 2014, and succeeded Lieutenant General Gordon Messenger as Deputy Commander of NATO Allied Land Command (LANDCOM)-Izmir.

 Civilian career

 On 1 October 2015, the Foreign and Commonwealth Office announced that Davis was the designated Governor of Gibraltar after the resignation of Sir James Dutton.

 Davis was appointed chair of the Commonwealth Enterprise and Investment Council's office in Gibraltar in 2021.
 Davis stood down as Chair of CWEIC's Gibraltar Hub after his appointment as the Black Rod.

 On 29 April 2025 Davis was confirmed as having been appointed to be the next Black Rod, succeeding Sarah Clarke.
-He received his insignia and took his oath from The King at Windsor Castle on 8 July 2025.
+He received his insignia and took his oath from King Charles III at Windsor Castle on 8 July 2025.